• Home

 Getting to Athens and getting around

-Most airlines fly into Athens International Airport, and from the airport you have a multitude of ways to get into the city.
-You can take the metro, buses or a taxi, but make sure you do a quick check to see if there are any metro strikes during your trip.
 We took the X95 express bus from the arrivals level to Syntagma Square and the journey took about an hour.
 These buses get packed during the peak season so make sure you position yourself in front of one of the doors – don’t expect orderly queues!
 We actually opted to wait for the next bus so that we could get seats.

 Once you are in the city, it is easy to get around on foot or by metro/bus.
 If you plan to take public transportation you can look into getting a 3 day pass (which includes your fare to/from the airport) or 5 day pass (which does not include airport transportation).
-More information on transportation here.

 Interested in day trips from Athens?
 Check out Meteora or Delphi!